 Step 2: New employee notice

-The New Employee Notice is written specifically for political subdivisions, such as school districts and other education organizations, and is available in both English and Spanish.
+The New Employee Notice is written specifically for political subdivisions, such as school districts and other education organizations.
+(English) (Spanish)

 Step 3: Required workers' compensation postings